skip to content

 • Guest lecturer, ALTE summer language testing course on ‘Assessing writing in the digital age’ (with Dr Sathena Chan)

-• Guest lecturer, ALTE summer language testing course on ‘Technology in language test production and validation’ (coordinated by Professor Stephen Bax)
+• Guest lecturer, ALTE summer language testing course on ‘Technology in language test production and validation’ (invited by Professor Stephen Bax)

 Head of Propositions Research